I found myself the other day adding a kiss xx to a tweet to a company with whom I was trying to develop a professional relationship.

-These people use x-kisses as subtext for ” I am really a very nice person and you should follow me / like me / stumble my post on Ancient Peruvian knitting techniques”.
+These people use x-kisses as subtext for ” I am really a very nice person and you should follow me / like me / share my post on Ancient Peruvian knitting techniques”.

-X-kisses pepper their conversation in the most odd ways and are usually spotted in random Facebook status updates and tweets.
+X-kisses pepper their conversation in the oddest ways and are usually spotted in random Facebook status updates and tweets.

 “I am now going to send my gas meter reading to the gas board.
 How about you? xxx”

 These people also post lots of pictures of puppies and kittens.

 The “I Have No Clue How To End This Message” Kiss xx